Otoru/zeus/README.md

 # 🌩 Zeus - Simple Dependency Injection Container

-`Zeus` is a sleek and efficient dependency injection container for Go.
+Zeus is a sleek and efficient dependency injection container for Go.
 Easily register "factories" (functions that create instances of types) and let zeus resolve those dependencies at runtime.

 ## 🌟 Features

+Why using zeus?

 ### 🚀 Simple to Use